An Adaptively Inexact Method for Bilevel Learning Using Primal-Dual Style Differentiation: Conclusions

 In this work, we proposed a-posteriori error bounds for hypergradients computed via primal-dual style differentiation.
 By integrating this error analysis and control into an adaptive inexact method, we developed a robust and cost-efficient training framework leveraging primal-dual style differentiation.
 Specifically, we introduced a bilevel learning framework for training regularizers in variational image reconstruction, utilizing primal-dual style differentiation.
 In the scenario of learning improved discretizations of the total variation, we compared our adaptive learning framework to the non-adaptive case, highlighting its superior performance, especially with a constrained computational budget and its robust reconstruction results.
 Additionally, by reformulating well-known data-adaptive convex regularizers, we demonstrated the effectiveness of inexact primal-dual style differentiation in training these regularizers, achieving superior performance compared to state-of-the-art methods.

 For future work, extending our analysis to non-smooth variational problems would be a valuable direction.
-Furthermore, adapting this framework to stochastic settings could offer significant speed-ups and enable application to larger data sets.
-Finally, exploring the connections between this framework and other inexact methods, such as implicit function theorem-based approaches with linear solvers and automatic differentiation, represents another promising avenue for research.
+Furthermore, adapting this framework to stochastic settings could offer significant speed-ups and enable application to larger data sets. \rv{A comparison between our framework and single-level methods, particularly \cite{singleloopValkonen}, which shares a similar type of lower-level structure, could be a promising direction for future work.
+This comparison could be further extended to fully first-order methods \cite{bome,fullyFirstOrderStochastic,penaltyMethodsNonconvexBO}, providing deeper insights into their relative advantages and limitations.} Finally, exploring the connections between this framework and other inexact methods, such as implicit function theorem-based approaches with linear solvers and automatic differentiation, represents another promising avenue for research.

 \bmhead{Acknowledgements} The work of Mohammad Sadegh Salehi was supported by a scholarship from the EPSRC Centre for Doctoral Training in Statistical Applied Mathematics at Bath (SAMBa), under the project EP/S022945/1.
 Matthias J. Ehrhardt acknowledges support from the EPSRC (EP/S026045/1, EP/T026693/1, EP/V026259/1).
 Hok Shing Wong acknowledges support from the project EP/V026259/1.